Equivariant Nijenhuis Lie Algebras: Extensions to Classical Lie-Theoretic Structures

 \section{Abstract}

-We develop a structural theory of \emph{equivariant Nijenhuis Lie algebras} (\ENL algebras), namely, Lie algebras equipped with Nijenhuis operators satisfying an equivariance condition with respect to the adjoint representation.
-This rigidity allows classical Lie bialgebra constructions to extend systematically to the operator-equipped setting.
+We develop a theory of \emph{equivariant Nijenhuis Lie algebras} (\ENL algebras), namely Lie algebras equipped with Nijenhuis operators satisfying an equivariance condition with respect to the adjoint representation.
+This compatibility condition allows classical Lie bialgebra constructions to extend naturally to the operator-equipped setting.
 Within this framework, we define \ENL bialgebras and establish the associated notions of matched pairs, Manin triples, and Drinfel'd doubles.
-We show that coboundary \ENL bialgebras are characterized by $\EN$ $r$-matrices satisfying an equivariant classical Yang-Baxter equation.
-We further introduce $\EN$-relative Rota-Baxter operators and prove that they provide an operator-theoretic realization of such $r$-matrices, leading to descendent \ENL algebras and to solutions of the classical Yang--Baxter equation on semidirect \ENL algebras.
-In the quadratic case, this construction reduces to Rota-Baxter operators of weight zero.
+We show that coboundary \ENL bialgebras are characterized by $\EN$ $r$-matrices satisfying an equivariant classical Yang--Baxter equation.
+We further introduce $\EN$-relative Rota--Baxter operators and prove that they provide an operator-theoretic realization of such $r$-matrices, leading to descendant \ENL algebras and to solutions of the classical Yang--Baxter equation on semidirect \ENL algebras.
+In the quadratic case, this construction recovers Rota--Baxter operators of weight zero.
 Finally, we extend the \EN framework to pre-Lie algebras and show that pre-\ENL algebras naturally induce associated ENL structures.